ProvableHQ/leo/documentation/language/programs_in_practice/functions.md

 ```leo file=../../code_snippets/functions/entry_input/src/main.leo#snippet showLineNumbers
 ```

+A visibility modifier may not be applied to a record or `Final` parameter.
+Records are passed by their `.record` marker and `Final`s carry no visibility, so a `public` or `private` mode on them is meaningless and is rejected.

 ### Outputs

 The return type of the function is declared as `-> {expression}` and must be declared just after the function inputs.